deepakhj/cadent/README.md

 #### Cassandra

 NOTE: there are 2 cassandra "modes" ..
-Flat and Blob i call them
+Flat and Blob

-Flat: store every "time, min, mas, sun, count, first, last" in a single row
+Flat: store every "time, min, max, sun, count, first, last" in a single row
-Blob: store a "chunk" of time (1hour) in a bit packed compressed blob
+Blob: store a "chunk" of time (1hour) in a bit packed compressed blob (a "TimeSeries")

 Regardless of choice ...